Dhatus and Nutrition

 Fat ( Medas) - fat in the limbs and torso.
 Its accessories tissue is omentum and its waste is sweat.
 Snebana ( lubrication ) is its function.

-Bone (Asthi) – all bones.
+Bone (Asthi) - all bones.
 Its accessories are the teeth and its waste body hair.
 Beard and nails.
-Its provides the body dharana (support).
+It provides the body with dharana (support).

 Marrow ( Majja)– anything inside a bone, including red and yellow bone marrow as well as the brain and spinal cord, which are wholly encased in bone.
 Its accessory tissue is head hair and lachrymal secretions are its waste.
 It performs putana ( “filling” of the bones).